 - Licence suspended by Home Office based on credible information received.
 Sponsor employer is written to, explaining why the suspension is taking place. - a.
 The organisation has 20 working days to respond to suspension notice and provide evidence or a defence.
 During this time, all staff can continue to work.
 The only exception is where a worker has already applied to extend a visa.
 In these cases, the application would not be processed until the suspension has ended, and it is unclear whether the staff member can continue to work. - Following the 20 working day period to provide a response, the sponsor organisation may be put on an action plan to improve compliance, or have their licence revoked. - a.
 This decision will be made in writing within 20 working days of receiving the response. - b.
-If no response is received, the Home Office will proceed with whatever action they believe is appropriate and inform the sponsor of their decision in writing. - 3) If the decision is to implement and action plan to improve compliance, all staff can continue working, and any applications pending because of the suspension can be processed. - 4) If the decision is to revoke, the sponsor organisation will be made aware. - a.
-The Home Office notifies the Department for Health and Social Care, the CQC, the Association of Adult Social Services and the Local Government Association to facilitate onward notification to commissioners. - 5) Once a licence is revoked, there is no appeal process in place, except for Judicial Review.
-However, an organisation can re-apply for a Sponsorship Licence 12 months after the revocation.
+If no response is received, the Home Office will proceed with whatever action they believe is appropriate and inform the sponsor of their decision in writing. - 3) If the decision is to implement and action plan to improve compliance, all staff can continue working, and any applications pending because of the suspension can be processed. - 4) If the decision is to revoke, the sponsor organisation will be made aware.

-- 6) The Home Office Compliance Team aims to make staff aware of the revocation of their sponsors licence after one calendar month from the date of revocation. - a.
+- a.
+The Home Office is unlikely to have details of any Local Authorities or providers who may commission the organisation.
+Notification is likely to be made to the commissioner via the CQC, if they are registered. - 5) Once a licence is revoked, there is no appeal process in place, except for Judicial Review. - 6) The Home Office Compliance Team aims to make staff aware of the revocation of their sponsors licence after one calendar month from the date of revocation. - a.
 Staff members existing visa remain in place until another Home Office Department writes to them to confirm it has been shortened or cancelled.
 There is no indicative timeframe for this. - 7) Once the staff member receives the Letter from another Home Office Department, the sponsored workers remaining permission to enter or stay in the UK will normally be shortened to 60 days. - 8) In these cases, the worker must find a new sponsor and submit a visa application for this sponsor or regularise their stay in the UK through other routes, before the end of the 60 days.
 If they do not, they must leave the country before the 60 days expires. - a.
 If a new application is commenced, it effectively pauses the 60-day period, as action has been taken to seeking permission to stay via a new visa application. - 9) During this 60-day period, the individual can continue to work. - 10) If they commence a transfer during this time, the worker is under the condition of their old leave to remain until the new application has been processed, at which point they can transfer to the new visa terms and commence work with a new supplier.